 - Literary and Critical theory

 I teach widely throughout the medieval period.
 At St Hilda’s, I teach Prelims Paper 1a (‘Introduction to English Language’), Prelims Paper 2 (‘Early Medieval Literature, c.
 650-1350’), Course I FHS Paper 2 (‘Literature in English, 1350-1550’), and specialist papers for Course II (the medieval-focussed pathway through the Oxford degree).
-I also teach Old Norse for various Oxford colleges and for Oxford's English Faculty.
+I also teach Old Norse for various Oxford colleges and for Oxford's English Faculty (at both BA and MSt/MPhil level).
 Before coming to St Hilda’s, I was Teaching Fellow at Durham University where I taught Old Norse and Old English.